reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     }
     ```

-    This is a very simple class that uses random numbers to return values that represent temperature and humidity.
+    > **Information**:     This is a very simple class that uses random numbers to return values that represent temperature and humidity.
 In reality, it is often much more complex to interact with sensors, especially if you have to communicate with them at a low-level and derive the measurement value (rather than getting a direct reading in the appropriate units).

-    > **Information**: You can view a more representative example of the code that interacts with a simple temperature, humidity and pressure sensor [here](https://bit.ly/IoT-BME280).

 1. Final code should look like this.
 Make sure you replace the `<Connection_String>` with the connection string you copied earlier.